ska-telescope/developer.skatelescope.org/src/tutorial/release-management/automate-release-process.rst

    Create a new file named `CHANGELOG.md` in the root of your project repository.
 This file will contain the changelog for your project.

-2. **Create a symlink to the `CHANGELOG.md` file in the `docs/` folder of your project repository.
-This will allow the Read the Docs to include the changelog in the documentation.**
+2. **Create a symlink to the `CHANGELOG.md` file in the `docs/src/` folder of your project repository.
+This will allow the Read the Docs to include the changelog in the documentation.**.
+Make sure to use the correct path for your documentation and CHANGELOG.md file.

    .. code-block:: bash
+      cd docs/src

-      ln -s CHANGELOG.md docs/CHANGELOG.rst
+      ln -s ../../CHANGELOG.md docs/CHANGELOG.rst

-3. **Update your index file in the `docs/` folder to include the changelog in the documentation.**
+3. **Update your index file in the `docs/src/` folder to include the changelog in the documentation.**

    Open the `docs/index.rst` file and add the following line to include the changelog in the documentation: